 More Authentic Safari Spots

-Although the wildlife viewing area of Tarangire is ten times the size of that of Manyara National Park, its southern area is relatively unknown on the safari circuit compared to the Serengeti and Ngorongoro Crater.
+Although the wildlife viewing area of Tarangire is ten times the size of that of Lake Manyara, its southern area is relatively unknown on the safari circuit compared to the Serengeti and Ngorongoro Crater.

 Here are some other authentic safari spots you can visit in Tarangire:

 Iconic baobab trees scattered across the landscape like odd ancient creatures are a key attraction in the park.
 The large, thick-trunked trees can live up to 600 years old and store 100,000 litres (26,000 gallons of water) in the trunk.
 That’s about 650 litres of water per one cubic meter of the tree!
 Baobab dried seeds are an important food source to animals, like monkeys and warthogs, while elephants often sharpen their tusks on the sturdy trunks.

 Termite mounds dotting the plains are also an iconic sight associated with Tarangire National Park.
 Medium-sized, burrowing, nocturnal mammals called aardvarks dig out these mounds and lap up the termites with their long tongues.
 The result is a hollow mound that makes an ideal home for other animals like aardwolf – a cousin of a hyena, dwarf mongoose and porcupine.

 Swamp Networks in the southern and eastern parts are home to giant African pythons, the Silale swamp lions, wild dogs, wallowing elephants and buffalo.
 For birdwatchers, visiting the swamp areas is a must as many water species prefer this habitat.

 On day trips, visit the nearby Maasai and Barabaig villages, rich with native African heritage.
 Hunting only with spears, Barabaig people have been nomadic in this area for over one thousand years.

 Famous for their distinctive warrior customs and dress, the Maasai are the best-known group in the area.